GPurgatorio/Master-Computer-Science-ICT/README.md

 A switch can be configured to accept some tags on some ports and some other tags on some other ports.

 VLAN are useful to manage the access control to some resources (and avoid to access to some subnetwork from other subnetwork).
-Different VLANs for different purposes.
+Different VLANs are usually used for different purposes.

 ### Switch Anatomy
 A switch is an ASIC (application-specific integrated circuit).
 It can be proprietary architecture or non-proprietary.
 Layer two switches receive pkts and implements the equivalent of a bus: store and forward (there is a special address allowing broadcast).
 At layer 3 there is no loop problem, as in layer 2, because of the Internet Table.